-Product liability lawsuits against us could cause us to incur substantial liabilities and to limit commercialization of any products that we may develop.
+Product liability lawsuits against us could cause us to incur substantial liabilities and to limit commercialization of our approved drug or any of our drug candidates that we may develop.

-We face an inherent risk of product liability exposure related to the testing of our drug candidates in human clinical trials and will face an even greater risk if we commercialize any products that we may develop.
-If we cannot successfully defend ourselves against any claims that our drug candidates or products caused injuries, we will incur substantial liabilities.
+We face an inherent risk of product liability exposure related to the sale and use of our approved drug and the testing of drug candidates in human clinical trials and use of our drug candidates through compassionate use and expanded access programs, and an even greater risk in connection with our commercialization of our current and future drugs.
+If we cannot successfully defend ourselves against any claims that our approved drug or any of our drug candidates caused injuries, we will incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in:

-- decreased demand for any drug candidates or products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend the related litigation; - substantial monetary awards to trial participants or patients; - loss of revenue or royalties; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.
+- · decreased demand for our approved drug or any of our drug candidates or products that we may develop and commercialize; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend the related litigation; - · substantial monetary awards to trial participants or patients; - loss of revenue or royalties; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize our approved drug or any of our drug candidates that we may develop.

-We currently hold \$10.0 million in product liability insurance coverage in the aggregate for the U.S. and certain other jurisdictions, with a per incident limit of \$10.0 million, which may not be adequate to cover all liabilities that we may incur or may be responsible for with respect to indemnification obligations.
-We likely will need to increase our insurance coverage as we expand our clinical trials or if we commence commercialization of our drug candidates.
+We currently hold \$20.0 million in product liability insurance coverage in the aggregate for the U.S. and certain other jurisdictions, with a per incident limit of \$20.0 million, which may not be adequate to cover all liabilities that we may incur or may be responsible for with respect to indemnification obligations.
+We anticipate that we may need to further increase our insurance coverage as we expand our clinical trials or if we successfully commercialize additional drugs or drug candidates.
 Insurance coverage is increasingly expensive.
 We may not be able to maintain insurance coverage at a reasonable cost or in an amount adequate to satisfy any liability that may arise.